Juliet-Simpson/Save-The-Dolphins/README.md

 - On some screen resolutions there is a small amount of vertical scroll on the About page.

-- After opening the menus in a new tab then returning to the main Menu page, the menu buttons remain on their hover colour until clicking somewhere on that screen.

 ## **Deployment**
 ---
 - The site is deployed to GitHub Pages directly from the master branch using the following steps: